STH-Coders/sth-docker/README.md

   wordpress:
     image: wordpress:latest
     ports:
-      - 80:80
+      - 81:81
     restart: always
     ...
 ```

-If deployed, `docker-compose` will map port 80 of the DockerizedWordpress container to port 80 of the host platform.
+If deployed, `docker-compose` will map port 81 of the Dockerized Wordpress container to port 81 of the host platform.

 ### Install WP Dependencies